 We first need to install the plugin.
 To do this you need to:

 - Find nofollow plugins you need (we will be using the “Title and Nofollow For Links” plugin)

 Once you install and activate, select the text you want to make a link out of.
 Click on the “Insert/edit link” button and press this little gear button to configure the link.

 Check the “Add rel=”nofollow” to link” option and press “Add Link”.

 That’s it.
 It wasn’t so hard, wasn’t it!

-In your pursuit of making the Greatest Site In The World, you must’ve come across at least some of the basic knowledge about google’s algorithm and page ranking system.
-Thus, we showed you one of the ways to play on their terms and now you know how to add nofollow links in WordPress.
+In your pursuit of making the Greatest Site In The World, you must’ve come across at least some of the basic knowledge about Google’s algorithm and page ranking system.
+Thus, we have shown you one of the ways to play on their terms and now you know how to add nofollow links in WordPress.
 Use it wisely!
 For more step by step WordPress tutorials follow our WordPress blog.

 - How To Easily Clean Up Your WordPress Database